inxm-ai/enterprise-mcp-bridge/README.md

 **Redirects pointing to internal URLs**
 - Set `PUBLIC_URL` to your public-facing domain
 - Verify the target app isn't hardcoding absolute URLs

-**Cookies not persisting**
-- Verify `PROXY_PREFIX` is set correctly
-- Check that cookie domains don't conflict with your setup